 As the 2018 MLB season dawns and hope springs eternal, it precedes the draft by nine weeks (June 4 to 6).
 Months before that and earlier in blooming careers, Perfect Game, once a term solely relating to pitchers mowing down 27 (or more) straight hitters, is the late-September go-to source/showcase for/of talent.
-Held in Jupiter, Fla., PG brings high-school talent to the attention of college programs and the pros.
+Held in Jupiter, Fla., PG brings prodigious high-schoolers to the attention of college programs as well as to the pros.
 Since 2003, David Rawnsley, tho he may not be a household name among even more-than-casual baseball fans (he’d be known locally for his 1990s stint with the Astros), is vp over 60 full-time PG staff and hundreds of part-timers.
 (Baseball America is another well-accepted source of talent-rating as is Prospect Watch, among players closer to MLB-level.)